Guam High's Liliana Fennessey and St. John's Alex Clark win 2021 IIAAG Cross-Country All-Island Meet

-After months of training and weeks of practice amid the coronavirus pandemic, the Independent Interscholastic Athletic Association of Guam’s cross-country season concluded on Thursday with two freshmen earning top individual honors.
+After months of training and weeks of practice amid the coronavirus pandemic, the Independent Interscholastic Athletic Association of Guam cross-country season concluded on Thursday with two freshmen earning top individual honors.

 With the sun beating down along the Two Lovers Point 5K course, Guam High School Panthers Liliana Fennessey, in 20 minutes, 57.76 seconds, claimed the 2021 IIAAG Cross-Country All-Island Meet girls title.